Ethiopia – Dec 21-Jan 7, 2023

 Across from the outlet of the Blue Nile is:

 • Debre Maryam.
 The original 14th-century (some say 12th-century) church at Debre Maryam was rebuilt by Tewodros in the 19th century.
 It’s unattractive both outside and in and the treasury is meagre.
 The main reason to visit is that sometimes men make tankwas here.
 It’s 15 minutes by boat and a short walk through coffee, mango and fig trees.
-In the dry season you can visit Debre Maryam by tankwa.
+In the dry season, you can visit Debre Maryam by tankwa.
 Head north of Bahir Dar to just before the Nile bridge and then walk west about 1km to the lake on the road with the family-planning sign.
 Locals pay Birr2 return, but you’re unlikely to get it for less than Birr20.

 On the boat ride back, the driver offered to take me to the outlet of the Blue Nile at the corner of the lake (presumably because I had cancelled the two stops to the other monasteries on the island).
 The outlet is not what one would expect (a river flowing out of the lake) but only a sea of grass and reeds.
 I saw three hippos and then returned to the boat dock in town.

 Blue Nile Falls.
 Known as Tis Abay in Amharic, meaning “great smoke”.
-It is situated on the upper course of the river, about 30 kilometres (19 mi) downstream from the town of Bahir Dar and Lake Tana.
+It is situated on the upper course of the river, about 30 kilometres (19 mi) downstream from the towns of Bahir Dar and Lake Tana.
 The falls are one of Ethiopia’s best-known tourist attractions.

 The falls are 42 metres (138 ft) high, consisting of four streams that originally varied from a trickle in the dry season to over 400 meters wide in the rainy season.
-Regulation of Lake Tana now reduces the variation somewhat, and since 2003 a hydro-electric station has taken much of the flow out of the falls except during the rainy season.
+Regulation of Lake Tana now reduces the variation somewhat, and since 2003 a hydroelectric station has taken much of the flow out of the falls except during the rainy season.
 The Blue Nile Falls isolate the ecology of Lake Tana from the ecology of the rest of the Nile, and this isolation has played a role in the evolution of the endemic fauna of the lake.

 A short distance downstream from the falls sits the first stone bridge constructed in Ethiopia, built at the command of Emperor Susenyos in 1626.